WP Optimal State Plugin Banner

 📥 4.1.
 Creating a Database Backup

 • 💡 Recommendation: Set this to 3.
-This provides a good balance between having recent restore points and saving server disk space.
+This keeps recent restore points available while minimizing server storage usage.

-2. 🔄 Create Backup Now Button: Clicking this button will:
+2. 🔄 Create Backup Now Button: Clicking this initializes a secure multi-step background process:

 🔧 4.2.
 Under the Hood: The Backup & Verification Process